Katt Phatt – “typography is one of the most expressive tools in a designer’s arsenal”

 Check out more from Katt Phatt on his website.

-We strongly suggest that you check out more work from Katt Phatt on Behance, as he not only has some amazingly projects but he also shows a lot of process, which is severely lacking in many online portfolios.
+We strongly suggest that you check out more work from Katt Phatt on Behance, as he not only has some amazing projects but he also shows a lot of processes, which is severely lacking in many online portfolios.

 Could you tell us a little more about who you are and what you do?